recolic/microsoft-intune-archlinux/README.md

 See Above.

-- intune-portal crashed after code 1200:
+- intune-portal 400 Bad Request, Couldnt enroll your device (or Open Company Portal and run a check on your device to get a current status)

-`rm -rf ~/.Microsoft ~/.cache/intune-portal` and try again.
+`rm -rf ~/.Microsoft ~/.cache/intune-portal ~/.config/intune` and try again.

+[2024.4.27] not working.. looking for new solution.

 - couldn't enroll your device.
 There was an expected error trying to enroll the device.